TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/bash/index.md

 #!/bin/bash

 echo Hello, World!

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Hello World in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - Abdus
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2018 12:47:13.
-The solution was first committed on May 09 2018 11:32:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution